-A collection of my favorite 20 Romantic French recipes to cook with my love.
+The best 20 Romantic French recipes to cook with the one you love.
 These recipes are perfect for Valentines day or any date night where you want the feel of a cozy French bistro in your own home.

-Le Chef's and my love story was recently featured on The TODAY Show!
-You can find the full live cooking segment here:
+Le Chef's and my love story was featured on The TODAY Show.
+You can find the full live cooking segment below.
+If you would like to learn more about how an exchange student fell in love with a French Chef in Nice (18 years ago now!) you can read "How we met-Notre rencontre" here.

 So, let's put on some romantic French music, open a bottle of wine, and get cooking in the kitchen.